Qiskit/qiskit/docs/migration_guides/opflow_migration.rst

 Operator Globals
 ----------------
-Opflow provided shortcuts to define common single qubit states, operators, and common non-parametrized gates in the :mod:`~qiskit.opflow.operator_globals` module.
-These were mainly used for didactic purposes and can easily be replaced by their corresponding
+Opflow provided shortcuts to define common single qubit states, operators, and non-parametrized gates in the :mod:`~qiskit.opflow.operator_globals` module.

-:mod:`~qiskit.quantum_info` class: :class:`~qiskit.quantum_info.Pauli`, :class:`~qiskit.quantum_info.Clifford` or :class:`~qiskit.quantum_info.Statevector`.
+These were mainly used for didactic purposes and can easily be replaced by their corresponding :mod:`~qiskit.quantum_info` class: :class:`~qiskit.quantum_info.Pauli`, :class:`~qiskit.quantum_info.Clifford` or :class:`~qiskit.quantum_info.Statevector`.

 1-Qubit Paulis
 ~~~~~~~~~~~~~~
+The 1-qubit paulis were commonly used for quick testing of algorithms, as they could be combined to create more complex operators
+(for example, ``0.39 * (I ^ Z) + 0.5 * (X ^ X)``).
+These operations implicitly created operators of type  :class:`~qiskit.opflow.PauliSumOp`, and can be replaced by
+directly creating a corresponding :class:`~qiskit.quantum_info.SparsePauliOp`, as shown in the example below.

 .. list-table:: Migration of ``qiskit.opflow.operator_globals`` (1/3)
    :header-rows: 1